globaldev/standards/languages/css.md

 #### Semicolons

-This Sass complier will tell you off for most instances of missing semicolons but please always append the last rule per block with a semi-colon just like you would with every other rule.
+This Sass compiler will tell you off for most instances of missing semicolons but please always append the last rule per block with a semi-colon just like you would with every other rule.